“Wait, it’s a Chinese buffet? I thought it was a sit-down restaurant.”

 When Life Throws You A Curve ball

-When life throws you one of its curve balls, big or small, first take a moment to honor yourself for rising to the challenge.
+When life throws you one of its curve balls, first take a moment to honor yourself for rising to the challenge.
 Tackling adversity can be hard.
-Then, after safely navigating the obstacle, see if you can reflect on the experience as an opportunity to expand the boundaries of your own recovery.
+After safely navigating the obstacle, see if you can reflect on the experience.
+Can you look at it as an opportunity to expand the boundaries of your own recovery?

 It Gets Easier

-While no one can guarantee that life will be completely stress-free, this flexibility lends a newfound freedom to recovery, an expansiveness that lets you roll with life’s punches as it throws them.
+While no one can guarantee that life will be completely stress-free, this flexibility lends a newfound freedom to recovery.
+An expansiveness lets you roll with life’s punches as it throws them.
 No one can take it away from you, because no one else gave it to you to begin with.

 The next time you feel that anxiety of uncertainty—and navigate to the other side anyway—don’t forget to thank yourself for the freedom you just unlocked in the process.